keveri/service_contracts/development_service_contract.md

 ## Terms

 1. **Rate**:
-Services shall be billed to the Client at the rate of $__ USD per hour.
+Services shall be billed to the Client at the rate of €__ EUR per hour.

 2. **Payment**:
-The Client shall send payment to the Developer within 30 days of receiving an invoice.
+The Client shall send payment to the Developer within 14 days of receiving an invoice.

 	1. **Late Payment**: